-Showing up is a phrase I use every day.
+Showing up is a phrase I use almost every day.
 Just this morning I was talking to a woman at the YMCA.
 She mentioned her reluctance to get out of bed on a cloudy, rainy day to exercise.

 "At least you showed up," I offered, "even though you didn't feel like coming to spend time on the equipment."